Nick Ng, BA, CMT

-A native of San Diego for nearly 40 years, Nick Ng is the founder and editor of Massage & Fitness Magazine, an online publication for curious massage therapists and the public who want to explore the science behind touch, pain, and exercise, and how to apply that in their hands-on practice or daily lives.
+A native of San Diego, California, for nearly 40 years, Nick Ng is the founder and editor of Massage & Fitness Magazine, an online publication that bridges the science behind touch, pain, and exercise to hands-on practice.

-An alumni from San Diego State University with an undergraduate degree in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
-Prior to entering the massage profession, he also had worked as a personal trainer for 14 years.
+An alumni from San Diego State University with a bachelor’s in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014 and had worked in the profession until March 2020.
+Prior to massage therapy, he had worked as a personal trainer, content writer, and journalist.

 Dr. Ravensara Travillian